 - Select the quantity column (cells D5:D14).

-- And then choose the Greater Than option.
+- Then choose the Greater Than option.

-Let’s check the conditional formatting by changing any cell value of the Quantity column that is less than 50 to a value greater than 50.
-The following screenshot shows how the background color of cell D7 turned red when its value changed from 17 to 56.
+The following screenshot shows how the background color of cell D7 turns red when its value changed from 17 to 56.

 Remove Conditional Formatting and Keep the Format